-- Oh, Crap!: Brian briefly has this look on his face when Doomfist's gauntlet deactivates and he sees Widowmaker get up after punching her.
+- Oh, Crap!: Brian briefly has this look on his face when Doomfist's gauntlet deactivates and he sees a very pissed-off Widowmaker get up after punching her.

 - Punched Across the Room: Brian manages don the Doomfist to land a punch on Widownmaker, sending her flying across the room.
 The recoil sends him flying too, as he is much smaller, weaker than the person it was made for, and not trained in its use.